RADAPEX/sqlcl-project-migrate-util/README.md

-# sqlutil
+# sqlcl-project-migrate-util

-Includes some templates that are used by a shellscript to do a `project export`.
+Includes some scripts & templates that are used by a shellscript to do a `project export`.